Terminal-Coding/Tanmay_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=dfMKR5l6gR0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My smart walking stick now has all of its hardware complete.
 To get here, I had to get drill-trained and make a custom 3D box.
 I used the drill to drill into the cane as well as the box so that they could be attached.
 The reason I made this box was so that I could 3D print.
+A challenge that came was finding the right screw for the box to attach to

 -->